telerik/reporting-docs/report-items/shape.md

 previous_url: /report-items-shape
 ---

-# Shape Report Item at a Glance
+# Shape Report Item Overview

 The Shape report item displays a single selection of predefined shapes in a report.